-Pro Bono Publico Foundation Rex's founders intended not only to put on a beautiful parade, but also to help their beloved city recover during the difficult years of Reconstruction.
+Pro Bono Publico Foundation

+Rex's founders intended not only to put on a beautiful parade, but also to help their beloved city recover during the difficult years of Reconstruction.
 The motto they selected, "Pro Bono Publico," ("for the public good"), captured that intent.
 Rex members returning to New Orleans after Katrina's floods in 2005 saw similar needs, and great opportunities.
 The Pro Bono Publico Foundation was created to raise funds, primarily from Rex members, and to make grants to support the city's rebuilding efforts.
-In 2010 the Foundation awarded grants totaling more than \$345,000, primarily to support the reform and renewal of New Orleans' public schools.
+In 2012 the Foundation awarded grants totaling \$545,000, primarily to support the reform and renewal of New Orleans' public schools.
 More information, and profiles of grant recipients, can be found on the Foundation's website: www.probonopublicofoundation.org.

-The Rex Parade First Parade Rex first paraded on Mardi Gras, February 13, 1872.
+The Rex Parade

+First Parade Rex first paraded on Mardi Gras, February 13, 1872.
 By today's standards it was an unorganized affair several miles long, with Rex leading the parade dressed in a borrowed costume and riding on a bay horse rather than a float.
 He was followed by a live boeuf gras (pronounced buff-grah), or fatted ox, the oldest symbol of Carnival.
 Hundreds of decorated wagons and thousands of revelers joined the parade.
 Russia's Grand Duke Alexis, visiting New Orleans at the time, joined the Mayor at City Hall to view the parade, becoming Carnival's first (but not last) visiting royalty or celebrity guest.
-Number of Parades The 2011 Rex parade on Mardi Gras, March 8, is the 130th parade in Rex's 139-year history.
-Rex did not parade in these years: 1875 (political unrest in the city) 1918-19 (World War I) 1933 (inclement weather) 1942-45 (World War II) 1951 (Korean War) 1979 (Police Strike)
+Number of Parades The 2013 Rex parade on Mardi Gras, February 12th, is the 132nd parade in Rex's 140-year history.
+Rex did not parade in these years: 1875 (political unrest in the city) 1918-19 (World War I) 1933 (inclement weather) 1942-45 (World War II) 1951 (Korean War)

 The King's Float Rex rode on horseback until 1876, and in the early years portrayed a different King from ages past.
 Since 1877 Rex leads his parade atop the King's float, his gilded rolling throne.
-Other permanent Rex floats include the Jester, Boeuf Gras, the enchanted carriage-like Title Float, Streetcar Named Desire, Royal Barge, His Majesty's Calliope, and the Royal Bandwagon.
+Other permanent Rex floats include the Jester, Boeuf Gras, the enchanted carriage-like Title Float, Streetcar Named Desire, Royal Barge, the Royal Bandwagon and the Butterfly King, an animated float added in 2012.
 Parade Themes For the first several years, Rex parades consisted of loosely organized marching groups and decorated wagons, but did not illustrate a theme.
 That changed in 1877 when Rex floats were designed as a "rolling tableaux" to illustrate the theme "The Military Progress of the World."
 That tradition continues to this day, with themes selected years in advance.
 Elegantly designed and decorated floats illustrate a theme drawn from the worlds of literature, history, mythology, and art.
-The 2011 Rex theme, "This Sceptred Isle," illustrates the history, art, mythology, and culture of England, Scotland, and Wales.
+The 2013 Rex theme, "All Creatures Great and Small," creates a magical menagerie of creatures of nature, literature and mythology.
 Captain and Lieutenants The year-round leader of the Rex Organization is the Captain, whose identity, by tradition, is not revealed.
 He is a familiar sight at the head of the Rex Parade astride his white horse.
 Rex Lieutenants, costumed in purple, green and gold velvet costumes, ride in groups of three throughout the parade.